-Sampling all Watch List tanks may not be completed in two years since the sampling strategy selected is based on a farm-by-farm approach.
-However, farms will be selected which present the best opportunity to sample the most safety tanks.
-The farm by farm strategy has been selected because it represents the best chance to sample all of the tanks within 3 years, and may only delay sampling of the Watch List tanks a few months beyond the 2 year schedule in 93-5.
+The sampling strategy selected is based on a farm-by-farm approach.
+Initially, farms will be selected which present the best opportunity to sample the most safety tanks.
+The farm by farm strategy has been selected because it represents the best chance to sample all of the tanks within 3 years.
 Core sampling (and other sampling as required by the DQOs) will be performed to support resolution of safety issues and to screen all tanks.
-All tanks with 10 inches or less of waste will be auger sampled to complete the sampling of all tanks within the three year period.
+All tanks will be sampled in accordance with the DQO developed for each tank or tank group.
+Tanks with 10 inches or less of waste will be auger sampled to complete the sampling of all tanks within the three year period.